CheimaAmmar/remotesign-lab/README.md

 - Electrical continuity testing
 - Functional testing

-### Fabrication Process
+## Fabrication Workflow

-The fabrication workflow was:

 1. Create the electronic schematic in KiCad.
-2. Assign footprints to the components.
+2. Assign footprints to all components.
-3. Route the PCB in KiCad.
+3. Place and route the PCB.
 4. Export the copper layer.
 5. Convert the layout to a high-contrast black-and-white image.
-6. Invert the image for the resist-removal process.
+6. Invert the copper pattern for the resist-removal process.
-7. Apply black paint to the copper-clad board.
+7. Coat the copper-clad board with black paint.
 8. Allow the coating to dry.
 9. Position and focus the board in the Emblaser 2.
 10. Laser-engrave the inverted PCB pattern.
-11. Remove the resist only from the copper areas that must be etched.
+11. Remove the resist from the areas where copper must be etched.
 12. Place the board in the chemical etching solution.
 13. Remove the exposed unwanted copper.
-14. Clean the remaining resist from the PCB.
+14. Clean the remaining resist.
-15. Drill the component pads and required holes.
+15. Drill the pads and component holes.
 16. Inspect track continuity.
 17. Solder the electronic components.
 18. Perform electrical and functional tests.